iantanxjw/Movie-Blog-Application/README.md

-WDA a2 part B
+Web Database Application Part 2 (Node.js)
 ============================================
 A Node.js project with Express.js, MongoDB, Jade, and a bunch of other modules.

 The project itself is a movie blogs website with the ability for guests and registered users to add comments to blog posts.
 Movies are obtained from the TMDB API.

-How do I get started with this shiz?
+How do I get started with this?
 ------------------------------------
 1. Pull down the project
 2. Run: `npm update`